Quantum van Est Isomorphism: The van Est map

 \section{The van Est map}

 In the present section we shall recall the classical van Est isomorphism of \cite{vanEst53} from \cite[Sect.
 5]{Dupo76}, \cite[Sect.
 6]{HochMost62}, and \cite{Most61}.

-Following the conventions of \cite{Dupo76}, we let $G$ to be a connected semisimple real Lie group, $K \subseteq G$ a maximal compact subgroup, and $\G{g}$ be the Lie algebra of $G$.
-More generally, $G$ may be allowed to have a finitely many connected components, see for instance \cite[Sect.
-3]{Most61} wherein $G$ is taken to be a solvable simply connected Lie group.
+Following the conventions of \cite{Dupo76}, let $G$ be a connected semisimple real Lie group, $K \subseteq G$ a maximal compact subgroup, and $\G{g}$ be the Lie algebra of $G$.
+More generally, $G$ may be allowed to have finitely many connected components, see for instance \cite[Sect.
+3]{Most61}.